UPPMAX/UPPMAX-documentation/docs/software/compiling_parallel.md

 icc qfopenmp -o hello_omp hello_omp.c
 ```

-Also here you should add optimization flags such as -fast as appropriate.
+Also here you should add optimisation flags such as -fast as appropriate.

 To run the OpenMP program hello using the batch system, enter the following shell script in the file hello.sh: